elisezhu123/127Lab/README.md

-Silicon Local
+127Lab

 Description:
-SiliconLocal is a native macOS utility that lets developers create custom URL mappings for localhost (127.0.0.1), perfect for testing web projects, APIs, and multi-service environments.
+127Lab is a native macOS utility that lets developers create custom URL mappings for localhost (127.0.0.1), perfect for testing web projects, APIs, and multi-service environments.
 Optimized for Apple Silicon and running entirely on your machine, it eliminates the need for complex hosts file edits or cloud dependencies.

 Techniques:
 - Custom Domain Mapping: Route your-app.local → 127.0.0.1:3000